 Soybeans are a commodity.
 Because they are used to make staple pantry products and animal feed, they continue to have demand even when the market is struggling, which could make them a good investment.
-Of course, with the recent coronavirus outbreak, it’s at a relatively low price.
-But it’s expected that this will recover towards the end of the year.
+Of course, with the recent coronavirus outbreak, it’s at a relatively low price, but it is expected that this will recover towards the end of the year.

-You might be more familiar with soybeans with their Japanese name, “edamame.”
-These are often offered in sushi restaurants—delicious with a sprinkle of salt and a little soy sauce!
-Soybeans aren’t just used for food, though.
-Oil can be extracted from soybeans and used to make vegetable oil, margarine and shortening, which many people have in their cupboards.
+You might be more familiar with soybeans with their Japanese name, “edamame”.
+These are often offered in sushi restaurants, delicious with a sprinkle of salt and some soy sauce!
+They’re not just eaten, though!
+The oil is extracted from soybeans and used to make vegetable oil, which you undoubtedly have in your cupboard.

-There are 4 main ways that you can invest in soybeans:
+There are three main ways that you can invest in soybeans:

 This can work in your favour, if you buy the futures contract while the prices are low and they increase before the agreed date, then you make a profit.
 It can also go the other way, though!